pculllback/atml3-docs/source/includes/_container_parameters.md

      - renders "Nix gerendert" if no_vocabulary_property has no vocabulary or is false.
 (Use syntax of example 1)
 ```

-The container parameter `Alternative` is used to render an alternative text, if the container would not render anything otherwise.
+The container parameter `Alt` (for alternative) is used to render an alternative text, if the container would not render anything otherwise.

 ## Bullet